 “I grew up with two aunts in the panhandle who had autism,” Parette said.
 “They were so caring and friendly, and taught our family the meaning of acceptance and love for those with difficulties.”

 Parette said the event serves two purposes: It teaches young people like his sons and their friends that many people go through life facing difficulties.
 Volunteering with the Buddy Baseball event teaches them the need to be caring toward and understanding of everyone.
 For the players, it’s a chance to have fun on the baseball diamond and learn more about the sport from some really good players.

-After each player is announced, they step up to home plate and hit the ball and run the bases.
-Different stations — including one featuring water balloons — are set up in the outfield.
+After they are announced, each player steps up to home plate, hits the ball and runs the bases.
+Different stations — including one featuring water balloons — are in the outfield.